u331/hl-03/README.md

 #2 There are two algorithms.
 #3 Note(for myself): To try foreach.
-#7 getGreatestCommonDivisor is via simple algoritm, not via Euclidean or Binary GCD algorithm.
+#7 getGreatestCommonDivisor is via simple algorithm, not via Euclidean or Binary GCD algorithm.